-INDEPENDENT AUDITOR'S REPORT ON COMPLIANCE AND ON INTERNAL CONTROL OVER FINANCIAL REPORTING ON AN AUDIT OF FINANCIAL STATEMENTS PERFORMED IN ACCORDANCE WITH OREGON STATE REGULATION
+INDEPENDENT AUDITOR'S REPORT ON COMPLIANCE AND ON INTERNAL CONTROL OVER FINANCIAL REPORTING BASED ON AN AUDIT OF FINANCIAL STATEMENTS PERFORMED IN ACCORDANCE WITH OREGON STATE REGULATION

-Agency Officials Florence Urban Renewal Agency Florence, Oregon
+The Agency Officials Florence Urban Renewal Agency Florence, Oregon

-We have audited the basic financial statements of the Florence Urban Renewal Agency, a component unit of the City of Florence, Oregon, as of and for the year ended June 30, 2021 and have issued our report thereon dated December 15, 2021.
+We have audited the basic financial statements of the Florence Urban Renewal Agency, a component unit of City of Florence, Oregon, as of and for the year ended June 30, 2022 and have issued our report thereon dated February 10, 2023.
 We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the provisions of the Minimum Standards of Audits of Oregon Municipal Corporations, prescribed by the Secretary of State.

-Report on Compliance
+Compliance

-As part of obtaining reasonable assurance about whether the Florence Urban Renewal Agency's financial statements are free of material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, including the provisions of Oregon Revised Statutes as specified in the Oregon Administrative Rules 162-10-0000 through 162-10-0330 of the Minimum Standards for Audits of Oregon Municipal Corporations, as set forth below, noncompliance with which could have a direct and material effect on the financial statements:
+As part of obtaining reasonable assurance about whether the Florence Urban Renewal Agency's financial statements are free of material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, including the provisions of Oregon Revised Statutes (ORS) as specified in the Oregon Administrative Rules 162-10-0000 through 162-10-0330 of the Minimum Standards for Audits of Oregon Municipal Corporations, as set forth below, noncompliance with which could have a direct and material effect on the financial statements.
+However, providing an opinion on compliance with those provisions was not an objective of our audit, and accordingly, we do not express such an opinion.